Abigail - Glenn Conjurske

 Abigail

-Abigail is one of the most eminent and beautiful female examples in the Bible of faith, of meekness, of humility, and of spirituality.
-All these things shine in her every word, and in her whole carriage and deportment.
+Abigail is one of the most eminent and beautiful female examples in the Bible of faith, meekness, humility, and spirituality.
+All these virtues shine in her every word, as well as in her whole carriage and deportment.
 What an anomaly, then, to find such a woman as this married to a churlish, headstrong, drunken fool.
-Evidently she had been fool enough herself, once upon a time, or she would never have married such a man as this.
+Evidently, she had been fool enough herself once upon a time, or she would never have married such a man as this.
 But Abigail’s folly was of an entirely different sort from that of her husband.
-Abigail’s was the folly of ignorance, while Nabal’s was the folly of wickedness.
+Abigail’s folly was the folly of ignorance, while Nabal’s was the folly of wickedness.
 Nabal’s folly was his crime.
 The folly of Abigail was her misfortune.
 While Nabal’s folly inflicted suffering upon all around him, the folly of Abigail injured only herself.
 Nabal’s folly was incurable.
 Abigail was no doubt cured of hers very shortly after her wedding day.

 We may be sure that Abigail never intended such a marriage as this.
 No woman does.
 They all look for unmixed happiness in their marriage, but a myriad of them find little else but grief.
 How is this?
 How is it that so many find the direct opposite of what they seek in a husband?